Biochemistry with Preliminary Year (BSc)

 What skills will I practise and develop?

-Throughout the course, students will develop scientific competencies as well as key transferable ‘employability skills’ that will be invaluable whatever your future career choice.
+Throughout the course, you will develop scientific competencies as well as key transferable skills that will be invaluable whatever your future career choice.
 These include:

 - independent learning and self-directed study;